Sticky Fingaz

-Kirk Jones (born November 3, 1973), better known by his stage name Sticky Fingaz, is an American rapper, record producer and actor best known as a member of multi-platinum hardcore rap group Onyx.
+Kirk Jones (born November 3, 1973), better known by his stage name Sticky Fingaz, is an American rapper, record producer and actor best known as a member of platinum selling hardcore rap group Onyx.

 Sticky Fingaz was discovered by Jam Master Jay of Run-D.M.C., who signed Onyx on his label JMJ Records provided that Sticky would be in the group.
 His lazy eye, raspy voice, and boundless energy brought attention to the group, and he became the frontman.

 Onyx went on to release three top-selling albums before Sticky Fingaz began his solo career.

 Sticky Fingaz starred in more than 80 films and television shows.
 In 1993, he made his acting debut in Forest Whitaker's award-winning HBO drama Strapped.
 His feature film credits include Spike Lee's Clockers, In Too Deep, Lockdown, Doing Hard Time and Breaking Point, but is best known for his role as "Tyrone" in Next Friday.
 He made his television debut in New York Undercover and Nash Bridges, but is best known for his role as Blade in the television series Blade.
 In 2022, he had a recurring role in the Showtime comedy series, Flatbush Misdemeanors.

 Sticky Fingaz wrote, produced, directed, and starred in two feature films done entirely in the genre of "hip hopera" through his production company Major Independents: A Day in the Life and Caught On Tape.
 Both films were released by Lionsgate Home Entertainment.
 In 2019, Fingaz released It's About T.I.M.E., which he describes as a "Digital Album Movie".

 On August 12, 2020, Sticky Fingaz was unanimously voted to be President of the newly formed Hunger Aid Foundation.
 In July 2021, Sticky Fingaz opened K. Jones & Company, a holding company that develops strategy and brand building in the culture.

 Early life

-Jones was born in Kings County Hospital Center on November 3, 1973.
+Jones was born in Kings County Hospital Center on November 3, 1973 in the East Flatbush neighborhood in Brooklyn, New York.
 He grew up in the Flatbush, Brooklyn neighborhood.
 When he was a child, he wanted to be a DJ.

 In an interview with DJ Vlad, Jones revealed that he had been a member of the "Lo-Lifes," a local Brooklyn street gang that mainly engaged in petty retail theft of Polo clothing (rather than in drug dealing or violent turf wars).
 This was the reason for his nickname "Sticky Fingaz" ("sticky fingers" is an idiomatic term meaning an inclination to steal).

 When his mother moved the family to Bloomfield, New Jersey, she enrolled Jones in Manhattan's High School of Art and Design, hoping he would focus on his talents, in particular his gift for drawing.
 In 1990, at age 16, Jones moved out of his mother's house to South Jamaica, Queens to live with his cousin Fredro Starr, who worked in Queens as a barber.